 Let’s begin with the very first thing you can appreciate from a game when you launch it for the first time: the graphics.

 Graphics aside, this game is set in a high-fantasy world, chock-full of colorful creatures and people of all shapes and sizes.
 In this sense, the developers have managed to create a breathing, living world, with plenty of lore and culture to discover.
-Those who enjoy running around and immersing themselves in fantasy worlds will appreciate this aspect of Laplace M. The tutorial level and starting town, in particular, set the tone for what you’ll find as you explore the vast world.
+Those who enjoy running around and immersing themselves in fantasy worlds will appreciate this aspect of Tales of Wind.
+The tutorial level and starting town, in particular, set the tone for what you’ll find as you explore the vast world.
 If this game is this pretty from the very start, we’re dying to see what the other environments look like.

 A Well-Written Story